hack-gpon/hack-gpon.github.io/_ont_xgs/ont-fs-XGS-ONU-25-20NI.md

 #ONT>
 ```

-can switch to the Linux root shell by executing the following command.
+You can then switch to the Linux root shell by executing the following command:

 ```
 #ONT> system/shell